13 minutes read|

 FAQ – LP & Investor Databases for Emerging Managers (2025)

-There’s no universal answer, but for Fund I and II managers who rely heavily on family offices and niche LPs, Altss is often the most practical “core” database.
-It combines 9,000+ family offices with 1.5M+ contacts and data that’s kept current.
+There's no universal answer, but for Fund I and II managers who rely heavily on family offices and niche LPs, Altss is often the most practical "core" database.
+It combines verified family office depth with outreach-ready context and segmentation.

-Standard pricing is $12,000 / year / seat for the Family Office module and $15,500 / year / seat for Full LP coverage (launching end of Q4 2025).
-Emerging managers raising Fund I or II typically qualify for $10,000 / seat (Family Office) and $12,000 / seat (Full LP) if they commit early.
+Standard pricing is $12,000 / year / seat for the Family Office module and $15,500 / year / seat for Full LP coverage (launching February 2026).
+Emerging managers raising Fund I or II typically qualify for $10,000 / seat (Family Office) and $12,000 / seat (Full LP).
 For multi-seat or platform-wide use, Altss will tailor terms—best to reach out.

 Many managers keep one legacy platform for historical performance and macro analysis, then run their daily LP pipeline in Altss.
 If budget is tight, some start with Altss only and add a research tool later.

-4. When will Full LP coverage be live in Altss?
+4) When is Full LP coverage available in Altss?

-GP-LP Connect is a new visibility layer launching in January 2026.
-It’s designed to give GPs a curated way to showcase their fund, strategy, and track record to relevant LPs inside Altss, and to help LPs discover managers aligned with their mandates—without turning into a noisy public marketplace.
+GP-LP Connect is scheduled to launch in January 2026.
+It's designed to give GPs a curated way to showcase their fund, strategy, and track record to relevant LPs inside Altss, and to help LPs discover managers aligned with their mandates—without turning into a noisy public marketplace.
+Practically, it should help you show the allocator’s real decision authority without guessing.

 Altss uses open-source intelligence plus a verification team to keep data current, operating on a 30-day refresh cadence so job moves and contact changes are picked up quickly.

 Family offices are a core pillar, but not the only one.
-Altss covers over 1.5M investor and LP contacts across family offices, institutions, angels, and wealth platforms, with Full LP coverage expanding further in Q4 2025.
+Altss covers over 1.5M investor and LP contacts across family offices, institutions, angels, and wealth platforms.

 For a balanced view, you can read user perspectives on the FINTRX G2 page directly: